By Evelyn Nguyen, Oct 7, 2024

 Like most Laotian dishes, locals eat this salad with sticky rice and different side dishes.

 Or lam is a thick and mildly spicy Lao stew that comes from Luang Prabang.
-It has beans, eggplant, lemongrass, basil, chilies, wood ear mushrooms, cilantro, and green onion.
+It has beans, eggplant, lemongrass, basil, chillies, wood ear mushrooms, cilantro, and green onion.

 A special ingredient in this stew is mai sa kaan a vine that grows locally and is not really edible (you’re supposed to chew and spit it out).
 Or lam also has dried buffalo meat, beef, or chicken meat.